 August is the height of wedding season, and if you're looking to tie the knot during this summer month, it's important to find the right flowers to accompany the festivities.
 Find flowers that are in season and complement the time of year.
 Flowers that bloom in summer will ensure your wedding goes off without a hitch.
 Using seasonal floral delights also helps to differentiate your wedding from the crowd of others.
 Here are a few flower recommendations for August weddings:

-These gorgeous summer sunflowers provide stellar color that's perfect for an August outdoor wedding.
+These gorgeous summer flowers provide stellar color that's perfect for an August outdoor wedding.
 Due to their large heads, sunflowers have a big personality that provide a rustic, seasonal feeling of warmth.
 Sunflowers are also known for being tough, so they'll look good and keep their shape all day under the hot sun.

 Freesias originated from South Africa and are native to tropical climates, so you know they can stand the August heat.
 These flowers are great for summer weddings because they come in a wide range of colors, including yellow, white, pink, red, orange and lavender.
 Additionally, freesias are a popular aromatic component of soaps, lotions and perfumes due to their clean floral scent that anyone can enjoy.